Password Protected Video Hosting – What You Need to Know in 2022

 Protecting your content is important because people with malicious intentions can infiltrate your content in a variety of ways.
 One of the biggest issues is video piracy which is when other websites try to sell the content as their own.
 Piracy costs the online video industry nearly $30 billion a year.

 Some more extreme instances of infiltration are when somebody hacks your stream and actually takes over with their own source.
 With someone else in control of your stream, your audience may be exposed to inappropriate or offensive content, which will look bad for you and your brand.
-Avoiding this requires secure hosting rather than just at the player level.
+Avoiding this requires secure hosting rather than just a protected HTML5 video player.

-When it comes to simply limiting access to your content to a group of authorized viewers, password protection is a good place to start.
+When it comes to limiting access to your content to a group of authorized viewers, password-protected video streaming is a good place to start.

 What is Password Protected Video Hosting?

 Password-protected video hosting is when you add a password to your online video player to restrict access from unauthorized viewers.
-Password protection is more of a privacy tool than a security tool, but it still plays a part in keeping your content in front of the intended audience.
+Password-protected video streaming is more of a privacy tool than a security tool, but it still plays a part in keeping your content in front of the intended audience.

-Password protection is very straight forward: viewers are asked to provide a password in order to play a video.
+Password-protected video streaming is very straightforward: viewers are asked to provide a password in order to play a video.
 If they don’t have the proper credentials, they will be denied access.

-When you use password protected video hosting, it is a good idea to regularly scan the internet for any leaked passwords and to see if you have to update the credentials.
+When you use password-protected video hosting, it is a good idea to regularly scan the internet for any leaked passwords and to see if you have to update the credentials.
 To do this, a quick Google search of “password for [your video title + brand name]” should pull up any forums where it has been shared.
 This is a great way to ensure that your password protected video content is safe.

 When to Password-Protect Your Video Content

-Streaming with the appropriate level of security is always important, but password protection is useful in some very specific situations.
-Password protected streaming is typically used in cases where privacy is a concern.
+Streaming with the appropriate level of security is always important, but password-protected video hosting is useful in some very specific situations.
+Password-protected streaming is typically used in cases where privacy is a concern.

 Video content that is designed for internal use or is only to be accessed by paying customers could use password protection.